The eviction moratorium

 On 6 September 2022 the Scottish government introduced a moratorium (ie a pause) on the enforcement of evictions in Scotland in response to the cost of living crisis.
 This applies differently to different grounds for eviction and also introduces other temporary grounds for eviction (eg related to selling or living in a property due to the landlord’s financial hardship).

-The moratorium has been extended and is to last until at least 30 September 2023.
-The government may extend it for another 6 months after this date.
+The moratorium has been extended and is to last until at least 31 March 2024.

 The property is required for another purpose

 The following grounds apply when the landlord is changing the use of the building:

 Ground 1: You intend to sell the property

 This is a mandatory ground.
 You must show you’re entitled to sell the property and that you plan to put it on the market within 3 months of the tenant moving out.

 Ground 2: The property is being sold by a lender